go-spatial/fresco/README.md

 # fresco
-Refactor of Maputnik - an open source map style editor
+An open source map style editor.

 This editor is undergoing major development and is subject to drastic changes.